jrroosevelt/VS2PCG/VS2PCG_glossary.md

 - Match is 4/1.
 - Gargoyle is currently 7/7 (3/3 base with four +1/+1 counters).
 - Great Teacher makes match 10/1.
-- When he would strike he instead puts ten -1/-1 coun
+- When he would strike he instead puts ten -1/-1 counters on Gargoyle.
+This gives Black Widow 10 XP.
+-

 # Creature